Poison: History

 Poisoning of Queen Bona by Jan Matejko.

 Throughout human history, intentional application of poison has been used as a method of murder, pest-control, suicide, and execution.
 As a method of execution, poison has been ingested, as the ancient Athenians did (see Socrates), inhaled, as with carbon monoxide or hydrogen cyanide (see gas chamber), injected (see lethal injection), or even as an enema.
 Poison's lethal effect can be combined with its allegedly magical powers; an example is the Chinese gu poison.
 Poison was also employed in gunpowder warfare.
 For example, the 14th-century Chinese text of the Huolongjing written by Jiao Yu outlined the use of a poisonous gunpowder mixture to fill cast iron grenade bombs.

 While arsenic is a naturally occurring environmental poison, its artificial concentrate was once nicknamed inheritance powder.
 In Medieval Europe, it was common for monarchs to employ personal food tasters to thwart royal assassination, in the dawning age of the Apothecary.

 Figurative use

 The term poison is also used in a figurative sense.
 The slang sense of alcoholic drink is first attested 1805, American English (e.g., a bartender might ask a customer "what's your poison?" or "Pick your poison").

 Figurative use of the term dates from the late 15th century.
 Figuratively referring to persons as poison dates from 1910.
 The figurative term poison pen letter became well known in 1913 by a notorious criminal case in Pennsylvania, U.S.; the phrase dates to 1898.
+Despite the plants of the Toxicodendron family having the names poison ivy and poison oak, the oil urushiol they produce is not a true poison and is actually an allergen, which 15% of people are resistant to.